containerd/containerd/docs/cri/config.md

       # privileged_without_host_devices_all_devices_allowed allows the allowlisting of all devices when
       # privileged_without_host_devices is enabled.
       # In plain privileged mode all host device nodes are added to the container's spec and all devices
       # are put in the container's device allowlist.
-This flags is for the modification of the privileged_without_host_devices
+This flag is for the modification of the privileged_without_host_devices
       # option so that even when no host devices are implicitly added to the container, all devices allowlisting is still enabled.
       # Requires privileged_without_host_devices to be enabled.
 Defaults to false.
       privileged_without_host_devices_all_devices_allowed = false